-The postdoc council bridges NYU Grossman School of Medicine’s postdoc community and NYU-STEP.
-The council conveys our needs and supports NYU-STEP in organizing social and professional events.
-On the first of each month, we send an enewsletter to all postdocs to keep everyone up to speed on council activities and decisions.
+The Postdoc Council bridges NYU Grossman School of Medicine’s postdoc community and postdoc affairs.
+The council conveys our needs and organizes social and professional events.

-The council consists of eight NYU Grossman School of Medicine postdoctoral fellows, and most events are open to postdocs and graduate students from across NYU.
-Contact Ada Weinstock, Council Chair, at firstname.lastname@example.org if you are interested in volunteering.
+The council consists of 12 NYU Grossman School of Medicine postdoctoral fellows, and most events are open to postdocs and graduate students from across NYU and NYU Grossman School of Medicine.
+Contact us at firstname.lastname@example.org if you are interested in volunteering.

 NYU Are Women in STEM

-NYU Are Women in STEM (NYUrWIS) provides resources and support for women pursuing careers in science, technology, engineering, and mathematics.
+NYU Are Women in STEM (NYUrWIS) was founded by Jane Cullis, PhD; Jessie Brown, PhD; and Melania Fanok, PhD, and provides resources and support for women pursuing careers in science, technology, engineering, and mathematics (STEM).
 Through a seminar series, mentorship program, and informal socials, NYUrWIS helps women reach their professional goals in the scientific realm.